 Who's the best podcast host - how to choose

 One of the most-asked questions on podcasting forums from brand new podcasters is to know what podcast host they should use.
-We’d like to help, so here are some of the questions we’re seeing asked.

 I want a podcast host that gets me into Apple / Google / Spotify and as many other platforms as possible.
 Who should I choose?